 Superlative suggests the highest stage.
-As stated above, if an adjective or adverb includes two or much fewer syllables, in most cases, the superlative shape could be root+est. The word that if a one-syllable adjective or adverb ends in the letter e, the superlative form handiest wishes to feature the -st. Moreover, if it ends inside the letter y, the superlative allomorph will be written as -iest.
+As stated above, if an adjective or adverb includes two or much fewer syllables, in most cases, the superlative shape could be root+est. The word that if a one-syllable adjective or adverb ends in the letter e, the superlative form handiest wishes

+English Journal of Indragiri (EJI): Studies in Education, Literature, and Linguistics to feature the -st. Moreover, if it ends inside the letter y, the superlative allomorph will be written as -iest.
 The only superlative form that I found in selected poems by Robert Frost is the word 'best' in the sentence "It's not that Len don't want the best for me".
 Best in the superlative form of the adjective 'good'.
 The superlative is very different because the word good has an irregular adjective.